 Create the following directory structure on your computer:

-- C:\updates\mnt is the folder in which the Windows image file install.wim will be mounted
+- C:\updates\mnt is the folder in which the file install.wim with the Windows installation image will be mounted;

-Mount the Windows 8 image file install.wim to C:\updates\mnt by running the following command in the command line under the administrator privileges:
+Mount the Windows 10 installation image (install.wim) to the C:\updates\mnt folder by running the following command in the command prompt as an administrator:

-In our example, the image contains only one OS edition – Windows 8 Pro version with the index 1, so we specify install.wim /index:1 in the command.
+In our example, the image contains only one OS edition – the Windows 10 Pro with the index 1, therefore in the command we need specify install.wim /index:1.

 dism /image:C:\updates\mnt /add-package /packagepath:C:\updates\msu

-If you have a computer with all necessary updates installed, all the necessary update files can be obtained directly from it, without downloading them from the Internet.
-The trick is that Windows saves CAB files of the updates that have been downloaded from Windows Update servers or a WSUS server to C:\Windows\SoftwareDistribution\Download folder.
+If you already have a computer with a similar version of Windows 10 that already has the latest security updates installed, you can get all the necessary update files directly from it.
+In this case, you don’t need to manually download MSU update files from the Microsoft Update Catalog.
+The trick is that Windows saves CAB files of the updates that have been downloaded from Windows Update servers or a WSUS server to the C:\Windows\SoftwareDistribution\Download folder.

-And the last step is to save the changes and unmount the mounted Windows 8 image.
+And the last step is to save the changes and unmount the Windows 10 image:

 dism /unmount-wim /mountdir:C:\updates\mnt /commit